MFA in Writing students may choose to attend a winter residency in Puerto Rico in lieu of Vermont.

 Possible excursions include the Museum of Art of Puerto Rico, El Morro Fort, The Poet’s Passage, and more.
 These trips help solidify important themes encountered in the literature of the island and during discussions with local writers.

 The philosophy of the Puerto Rico residency subscribes to this general principle.
-The point is to introduce students to the culture of another country known for its rich literary history in the hopes that such useful collisions will occur in the context of a basic workshop atmosphere.
-In many ways, the entire commonwealth of Puerto Rico is a classroom and learning experience.
+The point is to introduce students to the culture of another country known for its rich literary history; in many ways, the entire commonwealth of Puerto Rico is a classroom and learning experience.

 Director of Student Recruitment